 Stress is a part of life.
-However stress, in itself, is quite hard to define it means different things to different people and affects individuals in many and various ways.
-Consequently individuals respond differently to the same events.
-Stress is the reaction of our body and mind to life's challenges.
+However stress, in itself, is quite hard to define - it means different things to different people and affects

 Stress can impact in the workplace.
 Staff can bring personal stress to work, or attribute their stress to work events.